 There are at least two ways that bats are killed by wind turbines.
 First, since most bats migrate at night, they are vulnerable to colliding with structures such as wind turbine.
-Secondly, bats may be attracted to the moving blade of the wind turbine.
+Bats may be attracted to the moving blade of the wind turbine.
 This attraction can spell trouble: if bats get too close to the turbine blade, they can be sucked into the lower pressure area following the blade.
-This rapid pressure change expands their lungs, causing them to die from “barotrauma”.

 Habitat fragmentation occurs when wind farms—and their associated roads, power lines, and other structures—displace wildlife.
 The effects of habitat fragmentation go far beyond the immediate “footprint” of the wind farm, because some wildlife—particularly prairie species—will avoid areas with high towers.
 A solution is to keep these projects close to established roads, cropland, and other developed areas—and away from large blocks of crucial wildlife habitat.

 Commercial wind facilities in Montana use between 20 acres (Two Dot) and 50,000 acres (Glacier Wind Farm near Shelby).

 Currently Montana has virtually no ability to regulate wind farms.
 Consequently, wildlife concerns may only be addressed if a project is located on public land.
 When this happens, an environmental review must be conducted under either the Montana Environmental Policy Act (MEPA) for state land, or under the National Environmental Policy Act (NEPA) for federal land (forest service, BLM, etc.).
 These environmental reviews usually allow the public to comment on the proposed project.

 Modern wind turbines are getting more efficient than their predecessors—and bigger in size.